MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 During this Getting Started, you will learn to:

 * Run an Application on the i.MX93 Virtual Device.
-* Run the same Application on your i.MX93 Evaluation Kit or FRDM i.MX93 Development Board.
+* Run the same Application on your FRDM i.MX93 Development Board or i.MX93 Evaluation Kit.

 In case you are not familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.